python/cpython/Doc/library/ssl.rst

    PEM-encoded string.
 If ``ssl_version`` is specified, uses that version of the SSL protocol to attempt to connect to the server.
-If ``ca_certs`` is specified, it should be a file containing a list of root certificates, the same format as used for the same parameter in :func:`wrap_socket`.
+If ``ca_certs`` is specified, it should be a file containing a list of root certificates, the same format as used for the same parameter in :meth:`SSLContext.wrap_socket`.
 The call will attempt to validate the server certificate against that set of root certificates, and will fail if the validation attempt fails.

    .. versionchanged:: 3.3
       This function is now IPv6-compatible.